 Luisa Alemany is Associate Professor of Management Practice at London Business School.
-She is currently a Visiting Professor at Saïd Business School, University of Oxford.
-Formerly she held the position of Associate Professor of Entrepreneurial Finance at ESADE Business School in Spain.
+Formerly she held the position of Associate Professor of Entrepreneurial Finance at ESADE Business School in Spain and Visiting Professor at Saïd Business School, University of Oxford .
 Her main areas of interest are Entrepreneurial Finance (including Venture Capital, Business Angels, and Impact Investing), Valuation, Private Equity, and Corporate Finance in general.
 She holds a degree in Economics and Business, awarded by Universidad Complutense de Madrid, an MBA from Stanford University and a PhD in Economics and Business from Universidad Complutense.

 Luisa began her career as a Financial Analyst at Procter & Gamble in Madrid.
 She subsequently worked as a consultant for McKinsey & Co, working on valuations of companies and for telecommunication clients in Madrid, Barcelona and Lisbon.
 Later, she worked at Goldman Sachs’ Investment Banking Division and, as a Senior Associate of the American private equity fund The Carlyle Group, in the European buyout team.